TITLES AND

 "The Puppy Story" (03/08/59):

-Timmy and Boomer are heartbroken when they find out Lassie's puppies are to be sold, so Lassie hides them in an old pen in the woods.
-But the mischevious babies get free and wander into dangerous situations.
+With grand dreams of forming a sled dog team in their heads, Timmy and Boomer are heartbroken when they find out Lassie's puppies are to be sold, so Lassie hides them in an old pen in the woods.
+But in dealing with an obstreperous goose, the mischevious pups get free and wander into dangerous situations.
 Boomer: Todd Ferrell.
-Jerry: Charles Herbert.
-Edith: Mary Lawrence.
+Jerry Johnson: Charles Herbert.
+Edith Johnson: Mary Lawrence.

 "The Young Flyers" (03/15/59):